Learn how to navigate Usury Laws in the US

 Charging a 0% interest rate would allow you to avoid the complications associated with usury laws.
 However, you might want to read up on the tax implications for doing so before leaving the borrower free of interest obligations.

-We hope this short guide helped you gain a firmer understanding of usury laws, and how they might apply to you.
+Now that you've learned how to pronounce usury, and have essentially grasped the meaning of usury, we hope this short guide helped you gain a firmer understanding of usury laws, and how they might apply to you.
 Remember that starting a loan with someone can be stressful, so make sure you get all your questions answered before jumping into it!

 Want to read more related content?
 Check out some more of our awesome educational pieces below: